Note on what is new on a page

 How to make a note

-- Update the page so that it is correct and complete and structured in a logical fashion.
+- Update the page.
+Make sure that the content is correct and structured in a logical fashion.

 - Open the page in edit mode.